 Opera designs include: for Sydney Chamber Opera, BREAKING GLASS, BIOGRAPHICA design (with Sydney Festival), OH MENSCH! costume; NED KELLY (Perth Festival/Lost and Found Opera); MEDÉE, ARTASERSE, THE CORONATION OF POPPEA (Pinchgut Opera); HANSEL AND GRETEL (Queensland Conservatorium).
 Charles was associate set designer for CARMEN directed by John Bell and THE MERRY WIDOW directed by Graeme Murphy (Opera Australia).

 Charles was awarded a 2018 Mike Walsh Fellowship.
 He was nominated for a Sydney Theatre Award for best set design for THE WHALE.
 ARTASERSE, which he designed for Pinchgut Opera, won an International Opera Award for Best Rediscovered Work.

-Later this year, Charles designs RULES FOR LIVING and THE WHARF REVUE for Sydney Theatre Company.
+In 2020, Charles designs RULES FOR LIVING and THE WHARF REVUE for Sydney Theatre Company.

 Charles is lecturer and mentor for NIDA’s undergraduate design programme.